david-lev/pywa/docs/source/content/getting-started.rst

 Now you can continue to the next section and learn how to use the ``pywa`` package. here is a quick overview of the package:

 - The `WhatsApp <client/overview.html>`_ Client: is the core of the package.
-It is used to send and receive messages and media, handle orders, manage the business profile and settings and more.
+It is used to send and receive messages and media, register callbacks, manage profile and business settings and more.

-- The `Handlers <handlers/overview.html>`_ are used to handle incoming messages and events.
-This way you can register a handler to a specific event and handle it.
+- The `Handlers <handlers/overview.html>`_: Learn how to register callbacks and handle incoming updates (messages, callbacks and more).

-- The `Filters <filters/overview.html>`_ section will explain how to provide filters to the handlers.
-Filters are used to filter the incoming messages and events.
-For example, you can register a handler to handle all the text message that starts with ``Hello`` or ``Hi``.
+- The `Filters <filters/overview.html>`_: Learn how to handle specific updates by applying filters and conditions (for example, handle only text messages that contains the word "Hello").

-- The `Updates <updates/overview.html>`_ are the incoming messages and events that the client receives.
-It contains the available data for each message and event.
-For example, the :class:`~pywa.types.message.Message` update is arrived user send a text, media, location contact and other types of messages.
-Every update has it's own methods and properties.
+- The `Updates <updates/overview.html>`_: Learn about the different types of updates that the client can receive, their attributes and properties and how to use them.

-- The `errors <errors/overview.html>`_ that the client can raise.
-For example, if you try to send message from your test number to a number that is not in the recipients list, the client will raise a :class:`~pywa.errors.RecipientNotInAllowedList`.
+- The `errors <errors/overview.html>`_: Learn about the different types of errors in the package and how to handle them.

-- The `Examples <examples/overview.html>`_ section contains examples of how to use the package.
+- The `Examples <examples/overview.html>`_: See some examples of how to use the package.